Lazy Luddite Log

 On Sunday I had a small problem - Switzerland has its own distinct power points.
 I still had some battery charge left and rushed off to find the foreshore statue of Freddie Mercury.
 I took a lovely shot and immediately sent it to Belinda as part of an equinox birthday greeting.
 Now in the mood, I found the Queen Studio Experience close by.
 This small exhibition, housed in what was once a studio owned by the band, included instruments, costumes, album memorabilia, a room for viewing a documentary, and another with a mock mixing desk to play with.
 I took some more photos in efficient priority order then left for another and ever more pressing matter.

 In many parts of Europe supermarkets bear the name of Coop.
 These are cooperatively owned by consumers themselves.
 For me the Montreux branch was simply a very useful store that sold me a European Union to Swiss power adapter.
-I rushed back to my room for some relaxation and the charging of my dutiful phone, somewhat to the frustration of the cleaner.
+I rushed back to my room for some relaxation and the charging of my dutiful phone, somewhat to the frustration of the room cleaner.
 I had already been emergized by complimentary breakfast in the dining room, so it was soon time for a longer walk along the lakeside.

 In the small parks that line the shore I came across a big band performing for passers-by.
 Then I pressed on a few miles to the impressive Chillon Castle.
-The walk itself was picturesque due to the mountain-reflecting lake, the parklike walk, the intermittent public art, and the sunny conditions that day.
+The walk itself was picturesque due to the mountain-reflecting lake, the parklike walk, the intermittent public art, and the clement conditions that day.
 On my return I visited the station ticket office to confirm my connections for the next day and count the platforms.
 Such a practice would come in handy on other days.

 It was raining on Monday as I looked across the lake from my window-side breakfast table.
 I chatted with the owner on checking out and then took the stairs a few blocks back to the station and onward to another city across another border.